cstools-app/faceit-wrapper/README.md

 ### Params

-Params are automatically splited into wildcards & query
+Params are automatically split into wildcards & query

 Include the params as listed on the Faceit [documentation](https://developers.faceit.com/docs/tools/data-api) per route